The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Introduction

 Given all the above-mentioned complexities, the propagation of CRs is normally modelled in a linear fashion, via the CR transport equation assuming parametric forms of the diffusion coefficients and other transport and acceleration parameters such as the advection speed (due to plasma waves or Galactic winds) or the diffusion coefficient in momentum space (for the process of re-acceleration).
 In fact, the growing amount of high-precision CR data has led to the development and refinement of multiple sophisticated CR transport and interaction codes such as GALPROP \citep{Porter_2022}, DRAGON \citep{Evoli_2017}, USINE \citep{MAURIN2020106942} and PICARD \citep{KISSMANN201437}.
 These codes provide numerical or semi-analytical solutions for the CR transport equation, taking into account many different physical processes not only for transport but also for particle acceleration and interactions between CRs and the ISM (resulting in energy loss and production of secondary CRs via spallation).
 The combination of these transport codes and high-precision CR data \citep{PAMELAData,CALETData,AMS02Data}, covering energy ranges from the MeV to the TeV scale and beyond, has been extensively used to extract corresponding transport and acceleration parameters \citep{Strongannurevnucl57090506123011,grenier2015,gabici2019}.

-In many of these CR transport codes, gas distributions are, however, modelled through the introduction of axisymmetric Galacto-centric models.
+Many models using such codes use axisymmetric Galacto-centric gas distributions to simulate CR transport \citep[see e.g.,][]{Evoli_2012,Gaggero_2015,Orlando2019,Widmark2023}.
 Since gas serves as a target for spallation reactions of primary CRs producing secondary CRs, approximate 2D gas distributions and more realistic 3D ones are expected to yield different estimates for secondary-to-primary ratios for otherwise identical transport parameters.
 Conversely, different estimates of the transport parameters are expected between 2D and 3D gas models when inferring them from data on CR secondary-to-primary ratios.
-This is observed when a more structured 3D model is used for the inference of transport parameters instead of a smooth axisymmetric model, yielding a lower diffusion coefficient $D_{xx}$ and a reduced Alfvèn speed $v_A$ (see e.g.,~\citet{Johannesson_2018}, but also Table \ref{tab:transportparameters} here).
+This is observed when a more structured 3D model is used for the inference of transport parameters instead of a smooth axisymmetric model, yielding a lower diffusion coefficient $D_{xx}$ and a reduced Alfvén speed $v_{\text{A}}$ (see e.g.,~\citet{Johannesson_2018}, but also Table \ref{tab:transportparameters} here).

 Furthermore, interactions between CRs and gas can result in observable diffuse $\gamma$-ray emissions, i.e.\ via decays of $\pi^0$ (produced in hadronic interactions of CRs with interstellar gas nuclei) or via bremsstrahlung by CR electrons.
 Diffuse $\gamma$-ray data can, therefore, be used to derive the Galactic distribution of CRs assuming models for the 3D gas distributions \citep{ackermann2012,tibaldo2021}.
 Despite their relevance, 3D gas distributions are still not commonly used in studies of Galactic CR transport.